Energy in Portugal: Renewable energy

 Renewable energy includes wind, solar, biomass and geothermal energy sources.

 Energy from renewable sources has been increasing in Portugal since 2000 and has been given a boost with the 2030 renewable energy target.

 Solar power

 Portugal has supported and increased the solar electricity (Photovoltaic power) and solar thermal energy (solar heating) during 2006–2010.
 Portugal was 9th in solar heating in the EU and 8th in solar power based on total volume in 2010.

-The largest solar farm in Europe is being built in Santiago do Cacém near Sines, creating up to 2,500 jobs, mostly local, it will be completed in 2025 and have a generating capacity of 1.2 GW.

 Wind power

 Wind energy capacity in Portugal is over 5,000 MW from onshore wind farms.
 In 2023, plans for the first floating offshore wind farm were announced.

 Biomass

 Biomass provides around 8% of electricity generation capacity.

 Hydro power

 Portugal has also been using water power to generate power for the country.
 In the 2010s, a local company, Wave Roller installed many devices along the coast to make use of the water power.

 In 2021, 36% of Portugal’s total installed power generation capacity and 23% of total power generation came from hydro power.

 Drought can seriously reduce hydro energy generation in the summer months.